kroysemaj/Resources/readme.md

-#James is a big dum-dum
+#James is a small dum-dum

 ##Programming Resources!